Inventory Control Guide

 4. Designate stocked and non-stocked items

-Whether you run a seasonal business or a high-growth brand, inventory optimization is important as your inventory needs will change throughout the year.
+Whether you run a seasonal business or a high-growth brand, inventory optimisation is important as your inventory needs will change throughout the year.
 For example, an apparel company will likely not stock winter coats in early summer since it wouldn’t be cost-effective.
 However, some clothing items will need to be stocked year round like jeans or t-shirts.
 Non-stocked items, or those that will be sold on an inconsistent basis, will require a different process of inventory control.

 Not all SKUs are the same and won’t need to be ordered in the same quantities or replenished as quickly as others.
 You may even find you should discontinue certain SKUs that are costing you a lot of money throughout the supply chain but bringing in very little revenue.